provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.ibcratelimit.v1.ParamsResponse"></a>

 ### ParamsResponse
-aramsResponse is the response type for the Query/Params RPC method.
+ParamsResponse is the response type for the Query/Params RPC method.

 | Field | Type | Label | Description |